 Throughout the 16th century there was a gradual movement of the Jews in Italy from south to north, with conditions worsening for Jews in Rome after 1556 and Venice in the 1580s.
 Many Jews from Venice and the surrounding area migrated to Poland and Lithuania around this time.

-After the death of Pope Paul III (1534–1549), who had showed favor to the Jews, there followed a period of strife and persecutions, including also the expulsion of the Jews from Genoa.
+After the death of Pope Paul III (1534–1549), who had showed favor to the Jews, there followed a period of strife and persecution, also including the expulsion of the Jews from Genoa.

-On the Jewish New Year’s Day (9 September), 1553, there was a burning of all the copies of the Talmud in the principal cities of Italy, including the printing establishments of Venice.
+On the Jewish New Year’s Day (9 September) in 1553, there was a burning of all the copies of the Talmud in the principal cities of Italy, including the printing establishments of Venice.
 In 1555, Pope Marcellus II attempted to exile the Jews of Rome on a ritual murder accusation.
-He was restrained from the actual execution of this scheme by Cardinal Alexander Farnese who succeeded in bringing to light the true culprit.
+He was restrained from the actual execution of this scheme by Cardinal Alexander Farnese, who succeeded in bringing to light the true culprit.

 The Mantuan Jews suffered gravely during the Thirty Years’ war.
 The Jews exiled from the papal dominions had repeatedly found refuge in Mantua, where the dukes of Gonzaga had accorded them protection.
 After the death of the last Gonzaga, the right of succession was contested and the city was besieged by German soldiers.
 The commander-in-chief, Altringer, forbade the soldiers to sack the ghetto, thereby hoping to secure the spoils for himself.
 The Jews were ordered to leave the city.

 The victories of the Turks in Europe, incited further the Christian population against the Jews, who remained friendly to the Turks.
-In Padua, in 1683, the Jews were in great danger because of the agitation fomented against them by the guild of cloth-weavers.
+In 1683, the Jews of Padua were in great danger, because of the agitation fomented against them by the guild of cloth-weavers.
 Violence broke out, threatening the lives of the Jews.
 With the greatest difficulty the governor of the city succeeded in rescuing them, in obedience to a rigorous order from Venice.
 For several days thereafter the ghetto had to be especially guarded.